johnshearing/bioelectocracy/README.md

   ### The foundational questions we will be asking as we explore BioElectocracy are:
   ### What form of governance most widens the scope of who each of us consider to be neighbors across all categories and demographics?
   ### What form of governance transmits local stresses globally to all communities and encourages all communities to take local action with solutions that scale in response.
+  ### Is it possible to share each other's stress with out losing our own identities and our own agency?

-The Problem of Trust:
+  ### The Problem of Trust:
-Short term stress such as exercise promotes a long, health, happy life.
+Short term stress such as exercise promotes a long, healthy, happy life.
-Long term stress such as living in chronic fear or rage causes early death due to poor health at the cellular level or self-destruction at the level of organism.
+Long term stress such as living in chronic fear or rage causes poor health and early death.
-If Mac is to feel a sense of peace as this child develops, then its cells must have a sense of trust for each other.
+If Mac is to develop normally, then it must feel safe and be free of anxiety as it grows.
+That means that Mac's cells (that's us) must have a sense of trust for each other.
-This is true even if if there are no current physical stressors such as war, famine or disease.
-Citizens in the United States and the world no longer trust the **U.S. central bank controlled government** (USCBCG).
-Our USCBCG is a macro-organism too, although not has large as Mac.
+But how can we feel compassion for neighbors that we fear and do not trust.
+Lack of trust may be the biggest obstacle to compassion and stress sharing and lack of trust his hurting Mac.
+This is by design.
+Although not has large as Mac, our **U.S. central bank controlled government** (USCBCG) is a macro-organism too, and it must feed.
-We know that the USCBCG spreads violence, famine, disease and instability throughout the world and the United States too in order to feed.
+We know that the USCBCG spreads violence, famine, toxins, disease, fear, mistrust, and instability throughout the world and in the United States too in order to feed.

-Possible Solutions:
+It feeds by damaging Mac and devouring the broken parts.

+Christ tells us to love our enemies and that God will protect us.
+The USCBCG tells us to hate our enemies and that we are in constant danger.
+Which one is true?
+It's the one we think is true.
+Love and trust is the natural state of man.
+Hate and fear are instigated by the central bank controlled governments so that they can feed.

+Possible Solutions To The Trust Problem:
 1. How can Blockchain Technology (AKA Decentralized Trustless Technology) be used as a better price system so as to restore trust for all governments at the citizen level and a sense of peace for Mac so that it can grow normally, without becoming sick, psychotic, and eventually destroying itself?
 2. Can awareness and love for Mac at the citizen level be hardcoded into a our new decentralized trustless blockchain price system?
 3. How can Levin and Lyon's work be used to show that Mac is a living person that deserves care in its own right and that our lives depend on providing care for Mac?
 4. Same question as above for God.
-5. Is it possible to share each other's stress with out losing our own identities?

 ---